Information for International Applicants

 The South Dakota Department of Education does not require approval of online out-of-state educator programs.
 Therefore, The Ohio State University may offer the online Master of Learning Technologies, Master of Arts in Art Education, Associate of Arts in Early Childhood Development and Education (ECDE), and Core Practices in World Language Education programs to students located in South Dakota.

-The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-k programs within a school district in Ohio.
-South Dakota does not offer an associate pre-k certificate.
-A bachelor’s degree is required for pre-k teacher certification in South Dakota.
-However, the online ECDE program could qualify completers for other early childhood roles in South Dakota if all other criteria are met.
+The online ECDE program leads to Associate Licensure in Pre-Kindergarten Education and prepares completers to teach in childcare, pre-schools, and pre-K programs within a school district in Ohio.
+South Dakota does not offer an equivalent associate pre-K license and does not require licensure for pre-K instructors.

 South Dakota Board of Social Work Examiners